Welcome to RCSI

 Sometimes there are also additional tutorials or assignment clinics which are recommended/optional to attend and those dates will be released when each module goes live.

-Times Higher Education have an excellent article here that offers tips for online study.
+Times Higher Education has excellent guides that offer tips for online study.

 You will need the following: